izepatcharatpon-del/salary-prediction-ml/README.md

 End-to-end **binary classification** pipeline that predicts whether a person is in the **high-salary** group (`label` = 0/1) from demographic / employment features.

-Course project · Mae Fah Luang University · Nov 2025
+Course project · Nov 2025
 Author: [izepatcharatpon-del](https://github.com/izepatcharatpon-del)

 ---